wp-plugins/hideshowpassword/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Toggle password visibility on the WordPress login screen.
+Easily show or hide the contents of the password field on the WordPress login screen.

 == Description ==